Your Kabbage Line Of Credit: How To Apply, Withdraw Funds, & Set Up Repayment

-Check If You Meet The Minimum Borrowing Requirements
+Check If You Meet Kabbage’s Minimum Borrowing Requirements

 The lending market is pretty screwy.
 How many other businesses interview you to see if they want you as a customer?
 Nevertheless, that’s how it works.

 Luckily, Kabbage’s borrowing requirements aren’t too daunting.
 If you have credit challenges, it’s no problem — Kabbage looks at the performance of your business when issuing approvals.
-Once you’re approved, you can immediately make draws from your line of credit, getting the money you need as soon as the next business day.
 To be eligible, you must meet two minimum requirements:

 - Be in business for at least 12 months

-Because Kabbage issues lines of credit based on the performance of a business, there are no minimum personal credit scores required to qualify.
-However, Kabbage does perform a hard pull on personal credit during the application process.
-So while your credit is unlikely to determine if you can borrow money from Kabbage, it will influence what your rates turn out to be.
+The required minimum personal credit score is 640 to qualify.
+Kabbage does perform a hard pull on personal credit during the application process.
+Your credit score will influence what your rates turn out to be.

 Note that meeting these minimums isn’t a guarantee that you will qualify, only that you’ll at least be considered.